zcs19871221/home/readme.md

 ## Main Purpose

 The front-end node service is based on cmd.
-You need to spend a lot of time to remember the command, open cmd, and input you command and enter.you can't restart it, you can only close it and reopen it.
+You need to spend a lot of time to remember the command, open cmd, and input you command and enter.
+You can't restart it, you can only close it and reopen it.

 It's hard to find the error and info in logs, and they disappear after closing.